 The Company Secretary of Hulamin Limited is Mr W Fitchat.
-His business and postal address appears in the corporate information section.
+His business and postal address appears in the corporate information section of this notice of annual general meeting.

 Events after the reporting period

 Events between the end of the financial year and the date of this report have been detailed in note 1.9 of the group financial statements.
 The most noteworthy events are: